-Prima Ballerina, Director of State Ballet of Georgia, Nina Ananiashvili took first steps towards ballet art at the age of 10.
+Prima ballerina, Director of the State Ballet of Georgia, Nina Ananiashvili took her first steps towards ballet art at the age of 10.
 She studied at Tbilisi Choreographic School, in the class of Tamara Vikhodtseva.
-In 1977, she pursued her education at Moscow Choreographic School, under tutorship of prominent pedagogue Natalia Zolotova.
+In 1977, she pursued her education at Moscow Choreographic School, under the tutorship of prominent pedagogue Natalia Zolotova.

-In 1987−2004 she was prima ballerina at Moscow Bolshoi Theatre and, under guidance of outstanding ballerina Raisa Struchkova, she prepared for and performed all roles from classical ballet heritage.
+From 1987−2004 she was prima ballerina at the Bolshoi Theatre in Moscow and, under the guidance of outstanding ballerina Raisa Struchkova, she prepared for and performed all roles from classical ballet heritage.
 Her first season with the Bolshoi Theatre turned out triumphant for Nina.
-She performed Odette-Odile (Swan Lake) in Hamburg, Germany, during the Bolshoi Theatre tour and received 30 minute non-stop ovation by the audience after the performance.
+She performed Odette-Odile (Swan Lake) in Hamburg, Germany, during the Bolshoi Theatre tour and received 30 minute non-stop ovation from the audience after the performance.

 2012 marked the 30th anniversary of Nina Ananiashvili’s career, and this milestone was celebrated with the participation of world ballet stars.

 Nina Ananiashvili is honoured with the title of People's Artist of Georgia (1989) and Russia (1995), Zurab Anjaparidze and Rustaveli State Prize (1993), The Presidential Order of Excellence (2010).
-She was awarded with the State Prize of the Russian Federation, For the Merit to the Fatherland (2001).
-Nina Ananiashvili is the first ballerina holding Russian national prize “Triumph” for achievement in art (1992).
+She was awarded the State Prize of the Russian Federation for the Merit to the Fatherland (2001).
+Nina Ananiashvili is the first ballerina to hold the Russian national prize Triumph for achievement in art (1992).
 The American Biographical Institute granted her the title of Woman of the Year (1997).
-She was awarded with the International Prize Golden Goddess (1999) established by successor of Royal family of France, Princess Marie de Bourbon.
+She was awarded the International Prize Golden Goddess (1999) established by the successor of the Royal family of France, Princess Marie de Bourbon.
 She is named as Dance Magazine Prize winner (2002).
 Nina was elected as United Nations Goodwill Ambassador in Georgia (2007) for achieving the Millennium Development Goals.
-President of Italy awarded her with Italian Solidarity Medal of Honour (2011).
+President of Italy awarded her the Italian Solidarity Medal of Honour (2011).
 In 2017, Nina Ananiashvili received the prestigious award Order of the Rising Sun, Gold Rays with Neck Ribbon, established in 1875 by Emperor Meiji of Japan.